 We are a wholesale supplier of eco-friendly bags including reusable pouches that can be used for packing products such as jewellery, candles, soaps, cosmetics and hair products.

-Support other green businesses
+Support other green businesses on your sustainable journey

 From your suppliers to your couriers, you should always closely assess those that you do work with to ensure that you are supporting sustainable businesses as much as possible.

 For example, opt for the courier company that is taking active steps to reduce their carbon footprint over the one that isn’t even if it might cost a little more.